🎁 3 free beers when you buy 12 beers 🎁

 From light malts to roasted malts: the range of possibilities

-Specialty malts are the brewer’s spices, each bringing its own unique signature.
-Caramel malts develop notes ranging from candied fruit to toffee depending on how cooked they are, creating an aromatic complexity that is essential in many craft beers.
+Specialty malts are the brewer's spices, each bringing its own unique signature.
+Caramel malts develop notes ranging from candied fruit to toffee depending on their degree of toasting, creating an aromatic complexity essential in many craft beers.
 Chocolate malts offer aromas of freshly roasted cocoa, while biscuit malts bring notes of freshly baked pastries.
 This diversity allows brewers to create precise and complex flavor profiles.

 Our Double Oat is living proof.
-This complex Double IPA expertly blends Pale Ale and Pilsner malts to create a solid base, enriched by the addition of oats that provide a distinctive silky texture.
-The oat flakes, processed differently than traditional malts, contribute not only to the texture but also to the flavor profile with their distinctive cereal notes that pair perfectly with the tropical aromas of Mosaic hops.
+This complex Double IPA expertly blends Pale Ale and Pilsner malts to create a solid base, enriched by the addition of oats, which provides a distinctive silky texture.
+Oat flakes, processed differently from traditional malts, contribute not only to the texture but also to the flavor profile, with their distinctive cereal notes that blend perfectly with the tropical aromas of Mosaic hops.

 Assembly: a balancing act

-This base is then enriched by the special malts, used in more modest but crucial proportions.
-Their delicate dosage can make the difference between a balanced beer and an unbalanced creation.
-An excess of heavily roasted malts can quickly dominate the taste profile, while an insufficient proportion of caramel malts can leave a beer lacking depth.
+This base is then enriched with specialty malts, used in smaller but crucial proportions.
+Their careful dosage can make the difference between a balanced beer and an unbalanced creation.
+An excess of heavily roasted malts can quickly dominate the flavor profile, while an insufficient proportion of caramel malts can leave a beer lacking depth.

-Our signature IPA, L’Embuscade , perfectly demonstrates this art of blending.
-The Pale Ale malt forms the solid base, the Munich brings a subtle malty richness, while the Caramünch adds a touch of caramel that perfectly balances the bitterness and citrus notes of the generous hopping.
+Our signature IPA, L'Ambuscade , perfectly demonstrates this art of blending.
+The Pale Ale malt forms the solid base, the Munich brings a subtle malty richness, while the Caramünch adds a hint of caramel that perfectly balances the bitterness and citrus notes of the generous hops.
 This precise combination creates a remarkably balanced 6.4% IPA, where the malts support and complement the hop character without ever masking it.

 Malting innovations: a world in motion

-Malting continues to evolve with technological advances.
+Malting continues to evolve thanks to technological advances.
 Modern malting techniques allow unprecedented control over the process, producing malts with precise and consistent enzymatic properties.
 Real-time spectrometric analyses monitor grain changes during germination, while automated control systems maintain optimal conditions throughout the process.

 Malting barley varieties are also undergoing continuous innovation.
-Breeders are developing varieties with higher extract yields, optimal protein content and more uniform modification during malting.
+Breeders are developing varieties with higher extract yields, optimal protein content, and more uniform malting modification.
 These improved characteristics allow maltsters to produce higher-performing malts with more precise flavor profiles.

 Sensory analysis plays an increasing role in the development of new malts.
-Professional tasting panels systematically evaluate the organoleptic characteristics of malts, allowing malt houses to develop products that precisely meet the expectations of craft brewers.
-This scientific approach to sensory analysis contributes to innovation while maintaining the consistency of flavor profiles.
+Professional tasting panels systematically evaluate the organoleptic characteristics of malts, enabling malthouses to develop products that precisely meet the expectations of craft brewers.
+This scientific approach to sensory analysis contributes to innovation while maintaining consistent flavor profiles.

-Craft malt houses are also experimenting with different grains, from rye to oats to wheat and even more exotic grains.
-This diversification is enriching brewers’ palettes and opening the door to new taste expressions.
-Our Double Trouble , a bold Double IPA , is an example of how these innovations are creating unique beers: its Pilsener malt base is complemented by Munich malt and sugar, creating a perfect backdrop for its explosive tropical notes of mango and papaya.
+Craft malt houses are also experimenting with different grains, from rye and oats to wheat and even more exotic grains.
+This diversification is enriching brewers' palettes and opening the door to new flavor expressions.
+Our Double Trouble , a bold Double IPA , illustrates how these innovations can create unique beers: its Pilsener malt base is complemented by Munich malt and sugar, creating a perfect backdrop for its explosive tropical notes of mango and papaya.

 Conclusion

 This perpetual quest for new flavors remains at the heart of craft beer.
-The mastery of malts, their meticulous selection and their precise assembly define the difference between an ordinary beer and a memorable creation.
-A subtle art that continues to evolve, allowing brewers to push the limits of what is possible while respecting the fundamentals of a thousand-year-old know-how.
+Mastery of malts, their meticulous selection, and precise blending define the difference between an ordinary beer and a memorable creation.
+A subtle art that continues to evolve, allowing brewers to push the boundaries of what's possible while respecting the fundamentals of age-old expertise.

-The future of malting promises to be as exciting as its history is rich.
-Technological innovations, combined with an ever-increasing understanding of the biochemical processes involved, are opening up new possibilities for craft brewers to express themselves.
+The future of malting promises to be as exciting as its rich history.
+Technological innovations, combined with an ever-increasing understanding of the biochemical processes involved, are opening the door to new expressive possibilities for craft brewers.
 This ongoing evolution ensures that the world of craft beer will continue to surprise and delight beer lovers.